 An online platform that offers e-learning modules and resources for early researchers to introduce the different stages of research cycle, from research preparation, through the publishing process, to demonstrating research impact.

 Researcher Unbound is a series of library workshops that aims to help researchers discover and grasp essential skills such as literature searching, referencing, publishing and measuring research impact.
-This website lists the schedule of upcoming workshops and provides links to slides for the past selected sessions.
+This website lists the schedule of upcoming workshops.

-Created by the Scholarly Communication Team from NUS Libraries, this one-stop website offers information on scholarly publishing, research impact, research data management, as well as NUS' institutional repository.
+This one-stop website offers information on digital scholarship, scholarly publishing, research impact as well as Scholarbank@NUS, NUS' institutional repository.